 For the past six years, this little guy has been my playground.
 32GB of RAM does not sound like much anymore, but it taught me a lot.

-On this server I learned to set up:
+On this server I learned:

 - Home Assistant for smart home stuff